Last updated on : 07 Oct, 2025

 Yes, horse gram can cause hyperacidity in some individuals due to its hot nature, so it should be consumed in moderation by those prone to acidity.

-Horse gram is a nutrient-rich legume that may help support blood sugar management, digestive regularity, and healthy weight.
+Horse gram is a nutrient-rich legume that may help support blood sugar management, digestive regularity, and a healthy weight.
 Traditionally, it is also used in various cultures to support kidney health, liver function, menstrual comfort, and general wellness during seasonal changes.

 Individuals with hyperacidity and those who experience allergic reactions to horse gram should avoid or limit its consumption.